Rust 04. Ownership, Borrowing, and Lifetimes

 }

-- This was the simplest starting point for explaining why Rust ties values to owner scope.
+- How to read this: a block creates the range in which a value is valid.
+This was the simplest starting point for explaining why Rust ties values to owner scope.

 3. String assignment behaved like a move, not a copy